 The 2 key dates of the municipality related to this house:

-In 1543 the Marquesado de Guadalest was born for the Cardona family.
-During this marquisate, the Orduña family, perpetual wardens of the Castell since 1669, became relevant.
-This family became the nobility in 1756 and later became president of the Alicante Provincial Council.
+- In 1543 the Marquisate of Guadalest was born for the Cardona family.
+During this marquisate, the Orduña family, perpetual governors of the Castell since 1669, became important.
+This family reached the nobility in 1756 and later would reach the presidency of the Diputación de Alicante.
 His influence was very noticeable.

-In 1708, during the War of Succession, the Castillo de San José was partially destroyed and the Casa Orduña was burned.
+- In 1708, during the War of Succession, the Castle of San José is partially destroyed and the Orduña House is burned.

-The last remnant of the Muslim fortress in the 11th century.
-Currently only one tower remains and it was restored.
+The last remnant of the Muslim fortress in the eleventh century.
+Currently only one tower remains and it has been restored.
 It is one of the most iconic images of the province of Alicante, with the reservoir and the Vall de Guadalest.
-All close to the Sierra de Aitana.
+All near the Sierra de Aitana.

 The iconic image of the medieval village.
 On the rock, on the cliff, rises the bell tower of the Church of the Assumption.

 Castle of San José or Castell de Guadalest

 After all these steps we have arrived at the Castell de Guadalest or Castillo de San José.
 It is the most important thing to see in Guadalest and the most visited.
 At the top of the village we find the remains, from the time of Pedro IV, which were not destroyed by earthquakes.